- Payment Solutions

 - The application is developed, installed, configured and maintained to meet or exceed PCI-DSS requirements

-- Security appliances are in place and monitored, and engineering staff are alerted of any anomalies
+- Security applications are in place and monitored, and engineering staff are alerted of any anomalies

 “We ensure that PCI compliance is part of our business as usual process by monitoring security controls; reviewing hardware and software technologies to ensure they are supported by the vendor and meet security standards; evaluating changes to the environment or the organizational structure; performing periodic reviews and communications to confirm all PCI-DSS requirements continue to be in place and personnel are following secure processes; and verifying that appropriate evidence is maintained to assist in the PCI-DSS compliance assessment,” Ellington said.

 While protecting cardholder data is key, institutions must take into account the full scope of their compliance responsibilities.
 This becomes especially important as many institutions are facing tighter budgets.
-In order to continue to best serve your students and the broader school communities of alumni, sports fans, and neighbors, institutions must be able to provide flexible payment options that are mobile-device friendly and secure.
+In order to continue to best serve your students and the broader stakeholder communities of alumni, sports fans, and neighbors etc., institutions must be able to provide flexible payment options that are mobile-device friendly and secure.

-Partnering with a provider who maintains Level 1 PCI-DSS Service Provider can relieve institutions of most of the burden of securing payment information, allowing institutions to focus their energies on providing their students with educational opportunities.
+Partnering with a provider who maintains and is committed to being a Level 1 PCI-DSS Service Provider can relieve institutions of most of the burden of securing payment information, allowing institutions to focus their energies on doing what they do best by providing their students with educational opportunities.

-“Knowing that NBS is taking the above responsibilities provides our customers assurance that we are taking the proper steps to secure the data they have entrusted to us,” Ellington said.
+“Knowing that Nelnet Campus Commerce is committed to taking the responsibilities of being a PCI-DSS compliant provider assures our institutional partners that we are taking all extraordinary measures to secure the data they have entrusted to us,” Ellington said.